A spectrum-level splitting of the $ku_\mathbb{R}$-cooperations algebra: Introduction

 with extensions $v_1 x_{i - 1} = \rho x_i,$ and where $\vert x_i \vert = (2i, i)$ and $V_k$ is a sum of suspensions of $\mM_2^\mR.$ \end{cor*}

+While we do not explicitly identify the locations of the summands $H\umF_2$ in $V$, it follows from our computations that there will be exactly one copy of $H\umF_2$ in degree $(2k,k)$ for each copy of $H\mF_2$ in degree $k$ of $ku \wedge ku$.
+These can be identified using the techniques of \cite{carlsson1980stable}, which covers the more complicated case of identifying those summands in $ko \wedge ko$ and the $E_1$-page of the $ko$-Adams spectral sequence.

-Here, $kugl$ is the lift of $ku_\mR$ along the Betti realization functor (see for example \cite[Section 4.4]{HellerOrmsby16}), which is a symmetric monoidal left adjoint from the $\mR$-motivic stable homotopy category to the category of genuine $C_2$-spectra.
-Similarly, $BPGL \langle 0 \rangle$ is the lift along Betti realization of $BP_\mR \langle 0 \rangle.$ Our methods do not yield a splitting of $kugl \wedge kugl$ solely because we do not know of a construction of $\mR$-motivic (integral) Brown--Gitler spectra.
+Here, $kgl$ is the lift of $ku_\mR$ along the Betti realization functor (see for example \cite[Section 4.4]{HellerOrmsby16}), which is a symmetric monoidal left adjoint from the $\mR$-motivic stable homotopy category to the category of genuine $C_2$-spectra.
+Similarly, $BPGL \langle 0 \rangle$ is the lift along Betti realization of $BP_\mR \langle 0 \rangle.$ Our methods do not yield a splitting of $kgl \wedge kgl$ in terms of Brown--Gitler spectra solely because we do not know of a construction yielding $\mR$-motivic (integral) Brown--Gitler spectra.
 This is due to the fact that the known $C_2$-equivariant construction relies on a Thom spectrum model, which is not known to exist in the $\mR$-motivic setting.
+See \cite{MorrisPetersenTatum2025} for a splitting of $kgl \wedge kgl$ constructed in terms of Adams covers.

 Returning to the $C_2$-equivariant setting, we also describe the operations algebra $[ku_\mR, ku_\mR]$. \begin{thm*}[\cref{thm:operationsAlgebra}] The operations algebra $[ku_\mR, ku_\mR]$ splits as

 The Adams spectral sequence collapses at the $E_{2}$-page, and its $E_{2}$-page is described in \cref{lem:k>m}. \end{thm*}